 A significant portion of the Firm’s practice involves the representation of corporations and other business entities, including limited liability companies and partnerships.
-The members of the Firm whose practices focus, to a great extent, on business and corporate law are Bob Alderson, Mark Burghart, and Dan Crow.
+The members of the Firm whose practices focus, to a great extent, on business and corporate law are Bob Alderson and Dan Crow.
 They are regularly engaged in the selection, formation and operation of business entities, and they represent clients in transactions involving tax, and antitrust issues.

 The business law practitioners in the Firm are recognized for their experience in these areas.
-Bob and Mark are co-authors of Chapter 4 (“Operating Problems”) of the Kansas Bar Association’s Kansas Corporation Law & Practice.
-Bob previously chaired an ad hoc committee formed by the Kansas Bar Association to study the need for revising the Kansas General Corporation Code, and he also served on a subsequent KBA committee formed to compare the Kansas Code with the Delaware Corporation Law.
+Bob is co-author of Chapter 4 (“Operating Problems”) of the Kansas Bar Association’s Kansas Corporation Law & Practice.
+He previously chaired an ad hoc committee formed by the Kansas Bar Association to study the need for revising the Kansas General Corporation Code, and he also served on a subsequent KBA committee formed to compare the Kansas Code with the Delaware Corporation Law.

 Dan’s business practice generally focuses on issues involved in the management and operation of homeowners associations and other transactions involving the transfer of interests in real estate.